 listeners and their parents from birth through age 5.

 The Library is loaded with excellent homework options for youth.
 From our online database resources and live online tutoring to our friendly librarians, we’re here to help your children with their homework.

-We are excited to offer this free program that encourages reading and helps prepare your child for kindergarten.
+We are excited to offer this free program that encourages reading and helps to prepare your child for kindergarten.
 A big thank you to the Bob and Jean Kelly Endowment for making this early literacy initiative possible.
 The goal is to share 1,000 books together before your child starts kindergarten.
 Click here for more information.

 - Books for Babies and Toddlers

 - Books for 7th and 8th Grade

 - Books for Children in Grades K-1 Who are Reading At a 3rd Grade Level

 - Books for Children in Grades 2-3 Who are Reading At a 5th Grade Level